 Students in the CLS program will be prepared to modify systems and procedures in an effort to make the clinical lab more efficient and cost-effective while still emphasizing the importance of obtaining accurate and reproducible patient results.
 Molecular diagnostic techniques covered by this program include nucleic acid and protein extraction, gel electrophoresis, PCR, fluorescent in situ hybridization (FISH), restriction fragment length polymorphism (RFLP) analysis, and DNA and RNA microarray technology.

-MS in Clinical Laboratory Sciences Course Descriptions
+MS in Clinical Laboratory Sciences Course Descriptions (please check back soon for new Course Description)

 - The program’s primary goal is to provide advanced training to licensed CLS or CLS-license eligible professionals.